Faithful flatness of Hopf algebras over coideal subalgebras with a bimodule conditional expectation: Introduction

+The original author's interest for Theorem \ref{thm:ffce} came from A. Chirvasitu's result \cite[Theorem 2.1]{chi14} on the faithful flatness of a cosemisimple Hopf algebras over its Hopf subalgebras.
+Indeed, Chirvasitu's proof is divided in two steps: he first proves the crucial fact that a Hopf subalgebra $A\subset H$ of a cosemisimple Hopf algebra $H$ is a direct summand of $H$ as an $A$-bimodule, and then concludes using \cite[Proposition 1.4, Proposition 1.6]{chi14}, results that are obtained by a discussion involving an important number of external references \cite{brwi,mes06,nus97,tak} and various technologies.
+It is hoped that the present direct and self-contained proof of Theorem \ref{thm:ffce} will provide an easier access to the proof of Chirvasitu's Theorem.

+I wish to thank B. Mesablishvili for useful comments and remarks on previous versions of this note, and S. Skryabin for pointing out his recent paper \cite{Skr}, which shows that the assumption ``$A$ is a direct summand in $H$ as an $A$-bimodule'' in Theorem \ref{thm:ffce} cannot be weakened to ``$A$ is direct summand as a right (or left) $H$-module''.

 \textbf{Notations and conventions.} We work over a fixed field $k$, and assume that the reader is familiar with the theory of Hopf algebras as e.g. in \cite{mon}.
 If $H$ is a Hopf algebra, as usual, $\Delta$, $\varepsilon$ and $S$ stand respectively for the comultiplication, counit and antipode of $H$.
 We use Sweedler's notations in the standard way.
-The category of left $A$-modules over an algebra is denoted $\lA$, the category of left $C$-comodules over a coalgebra is denoted ${^C\mathcal M}$, etc...